moja-global/About_moja_global/Contributing/How-to-Contribute-Land-Sector-Data-Analysis.md

 ### 1.4.1 The State's BioClimatic Zones

 Explore the state's [bioclimatic zone dataset](https://datasets.mojaglobal.workers.dev/0:/Bioclimatic&EcologicalZones/).
-If the dataset contains other Country inforamtion, filter out the regions you are not analyzing.
+If the dataset contains other Country information, filter out the regions you are not analyzing.

 Fill in this section by trying to answer the following questions.